relector-tuxnix/Elastic-Core/README.md

 # Elastic-Core
 A simple website core using in total.js and elastic-search.
-This just a base website consisting of shared components that can be used to build bigger and better websites!
+This is just a base website consisting of shared components that can be used to build bigger and better websites!

 ## Requirements